How To Turn A Party Cheese Board Into A Meal

 - Kettle chips – Kettle or gourmet potato chips are my kryptonite.
 I love adding them to any party platter or meal so this is a natural fit.
 You could say they’re kind of my signature item!

 There you have it.
 What do you think about serving a party cheese board as a dinner platter?
-I could do this at least once a week!
+I could do this at least once a week and finish it up with a pretty fresh fruit board!